ismailzabalawi/FomioMobile/README.md

-# FomioMobile
+# Fomio

 A mobile-first, privacy-conscious alternative to Reddit built with React Native and Expo.
-FomioMobile connects to a Discourse backend to provide a native mobile experience for social forums.
+Fomio connects to a Discourse backend to provide a native mobile experience for social forums.

 ## Features